donald-lau/donald-lau/README.md

 > *Programming without art is just ... maths  -  me*

 Helu, artist in disguise of tech geek here🎨.
-Been a software engineer and data analyst, I am currently acting as a system engineer at [@Maersk](https://www.maersk.com/).
 Remember to always look for a creative solution!